areasflavio/desafio-watch-me/README.md

 # Install dependencies for the application
 yarn install

+# To start the api server, run the following command
+yarn server

 # To start the development server, run the following command
 yarn dev
 ```